Preoperative Screening – All You Need To Know

 We accept most medical insurance plans from major providers.
 If we are not in network with your insurance companies, we will be billing your insurance company for you.
 We also have affordable rates for non-insured patients.
 Call or stop by one of our urgent care centers to learn more about our rates for patients without health insurance.

-Visit our Urgent Care of the Palm Beaches today and we will make sure to answer any other questions you might have.
+If you need comprehensive and reliable preoperative screening in Palm Springs and the surrounding areas, contact Urgent Care of the Palm Beaches today and we will make sure to answer any other questions you might have.
 Our professional team will take care of all your medical needs.
-In order to get your pre op screening in Palm Beach County area, please visit one of our urgent care centres; our Walk In Clinic in West Palm Beach, our Walk In Clinic in Palm Beach Gardens or our Walk In Clinic in Palm Springs, or alternatively you can Schedule an Appointment.
+In order to get your pre op screening in Palm Beach County area, please visit one of our urgent care centers: